imteekay/machine-learning-research/courses/language-modeling-from-scratch/README.md

 - Define mfu
 - Flops per day = h100_flop_per_sec * mfu * 1024 * (60 * 60 * 24)
 - Days = total flops / flops per day

+Tensors are the building blocks that hold the data/values for model training (input, output, parameters)

+### Memory

+**Known facts**: `float32` holds 4 bytes, 1 byte = 8 bits, so 32 bits is 4 bytes

+To compute how much memory is used, we need the number of values (tensor) and the data type

+- Tensor: ([4, 8]) -> `float32`
+  - number of values = 4x8 = 32
+  - `float32` = 4 bytes
+  - 4x32 = 128 bytes
+  - For this tensor that holds 32 `float32` values, we use 128 bytes of memory

+`float32` -> `float16`:

+- Make smaller
+- Make go faster
+- Half precision (cut half the memory)
+- It won't be great to represent small or big numbers (underflow/overflow cause instability)